kellnerd/listenbrainz-ts/README.md

 ## Features

 - Submits listens and playing now notifications
-- Handles ListenBrainz authorization with user token
+- Handles ListenBrainz authorization and API errors
 - Adheres to rate limits and optionally retries failed requests
 - Provides generic `GET` and `POST` methods for (yet) unsupported API endpoints
 - Ships with type definitions and inline [documentation]